July 9th 2020

 What will my brow appointment be like after lockdown?

-We tried our best to groom our own brows at home, with varying degrees of success, so a visit to the brow bar is high on our priorities list.
-We caught up with Blink Brow Bar for the lowdown on post-lockdown brow appointments.
+For now, brow services will stay closed until the government lifts restrictions on face treatments.
+If you've been trying to groom your own brows at home, with varying degrees of success, so a visit to the brow bar probably can't come too soon. is high on our priorities list.

 All staff will wear face masks and gloves as well as face shields if they are performing a close-up facial treatment such as threading, lashes, facials and makeup.